lisaberrygis/AliasUpdater/README.md

 **restLayerCount** is the count of layers in the service.
 All layers will use
               the same field/alias lookup, but only matching fields will be updated.

 **lookupTable** must be an excel document (.xlsx) with a header row.
 An example is included in the repo.
+Must use all headers even if you don't add any values.

 The first column should be the field names as they are in the service.